| Cinematherapy.com

 This song really says how I feel about love – that

 it should be simple and easy and fully grounded.
+This sense of love now brings me back

 to Before Sunrise and Before Sunset